Art of Another Kind: Italian Abstract Art from 1930 to 1970

-The Guide to the Prado Museum describes El Greco as a “philosopher, as an intellectual and as a sensitive and idiosyncratic artist.”
+The guide to the Prado Museum describes El Greco as a “philosopher, as an intellectual and as a sensitive and idiosyncratic artist.”
 It is these qualities, inherent in his individual style, that make him the direct ancestor to modern art.
-Also it is striking how the Expressionists of the 20th century really seem to look on this great artist as a grandfather figure.
+It is striking how the Expressionists of the 20th century really seem to look on this great artist as a grandfather figure.

 Domenicos Theotocopoulos was born in Crete in 1541.
-He began as an iconographer and specialized in the symbolic work so much a part of the Renaissance.
-As Crete was part of the Republic of Venice, like artists before him, he moved to Venice in 1567 and then on to Rome in 1570.
-His condemnation of Michelangelo earned him some enemies in Rome and he moved on to Toledo where he finally met with the success he deserved.
+He began as an iconographer and specialized in symbolic works.
+As Crete was part of the Republic of Venice, he moved there in 1567 and then on to Rome in 1570.
+His condemnation of Michelangelo earned him some enemies in Rome so he moved on to Toledo in Spain where he finally met with the success.

-Domenicos Theotocopoulos was given the nickname “El Greco”, meaning The Greek and it is by this name that he is now known.
+Domenicos Theotocopoulos was given the nickname “El Greco”, meaning “the Greek” in Spanish, and it is by this name that he is now known.